501st Military Intelligence Brigade hosts a Wellness Engagement with the INSCOM resiliency team

-The 501st Military Intelligence Brigade hosted a Wellness Engagement with the INSCOM resiliency team, August 7, at Camp Humphreys, South Korea.
-The event included small group discussions and briefs about suicide prevention and personal resiliency to further improve community wellness across INSCOM.
+The 501st Military Intelligence Brigade hosted a Wellness Engagement with the U.S. Army Intelligence and Security Command resiliency team, August 7.
+The Soldiers engaged in small group discussions for an open dialogue to increase holistic wellness and resiliency.
+Mr. David Bartley, the guest speaker from INSCOM, provided a brief about suicide prevention and personal resiliency to further improve community wellness across INSCOM.

 |Date Taken: